lmurtinho/RatioGreedyClustering/README.md

 ## Retrieving data

 The data used for the tests presented in Cicalese, Laber, and Murtinho (2019) can be retrieved and saved via the `make_ng20_data.py`and `make_rcv1_data.py` files.
-The ng20 dataset will be downloaded from scikit-learn, while the files used to prepare the csv files must be downloaded from the RCV1-v2 website:
+The ng20 dataset will be downloaded from scikit-learn, while the files used to prepare the csv files must be downloaded from the RCV1-v2 website [3](#bib3):

 - http://www.ai.mit.edu/projects/jmlr/papers/volume5/lewis04a/a08-topic-qrels/rcv1-v2.topics.qrels.gz
 - http://www.ai.mit.edu/projects/jmlr/papers/volume5/lewis04a/a12-token-files/lyrl2004_tokens_test_pt0.dat.gz